rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 we should see our web site
 ![hello-world](https://github.com/rhilconsultants/Application-Deployment-Workshop/blob/main/Class%20artifacts/lab1-part-1-web.png)

-### 7. now that we have our application running on our Openshift Cluster, now we will create a HTML web and serve it from our Deployment.
+### 7. now that we have our application running on our Openshift Cluster, now we will create a HTML web and serve it from our Deployment

 1. return to our src folder and create a new folder named html inside it.